xinyacheung/xinyacheung/README.md

 [![Instagram](https://img.shields.io/badge/Instagram-white?logo=instagram)](xx)
 -->

-- 🎓 PhD in Physics.
+- 🎓 I hold a PhD in Physics.
 - 🌱 I’m currently working on AI and Complex Systems.
 - ⚡️ I like taking great videos while travelling🏂🏻 🏊 🎼 🏖 ✈️, enjoying delicious food and writing peoms.
 - 💬 If you have any question, just ask me.